 7. Have a preferred food at each meal

 A preferred food is something your kid likes and consistently eats well, this is the kind of food you can count on.
-For instance with my son, Sam, bread is one food he loves and he would eat tons of it at a meal before touching anything else, if I let him.
 Some kids only have a few foods they consistently like.
 If that is the case, then you may want to broaden what you consider preferred to also include foods they eat at least some of the time.
-When you give your child a meal, try to have at least one food on the plate you know they like.
+When you give your child a meal, have at least one food on the plate you know they like.
 This frees you up to give some other foods that may be non-preferred or new because you know that at a minimum there is something they will actually ingest.
 This principal goes hand in hand with principal 6, and should make you feel more comfortable about not resorting to short order cooking.

 Okay, let me give you a more concrete example:

-- Corn, green beans, noodles, ham, cheese, and shrimp are some of Sam’s preferred foods.
-Cauliflower, chicken salad, lettuce, hamburger, and navy beans are some of his non-preferred foods.
+- Corn, green beans, noodles, ham, cheese, and shrimp are some of my son, Sam’s, preferred foods.
+Cauliflower, chicken salad, hamburgers, and navy beans are some of his non-preferred foods.
 I know I am going to make hamburgers for dinner, which may be a struggle for him to eat, if he eats any of it at all.
 To offset that I would make green beans (not cauliflower), put cheese on his burger, and of course he would have his bun, which will help him feel more comfortable and thus more likely to try some of the burger.
-Of course, I am going to spend a little time working with him to eat his non-preferred food as well.
 In this example, I gave him more than one preferred food, but you don’t necessarily need to, one preferred food at a minimum.

-Each child is different, give these steps some time, for a child (and you) to adapt to a new routine before you expect to see major changes in their eating.
+While I have given you these really important guidelines, it is also very important that you head over to the Best Picky Eating strategy, if you haven’t already.
+This is all about creating a no pressure eating environment for your child, which will totally amplify the results when you apply these basics.
+Of course, each child is different, and I recommend giving these steps some time, for your child (and you) to adapt to a new routine before you expect to see major changes in their eating.
 But, if you pay attention, I bet you will notice some small positive changes.
-Give yourself a pat on the back for the baby steps, they are important and they add up.
-Don’t forget to praise your kiddo on the small changes you see too (be specific: I really like how you tasted a green bean tonight)!
+Give yourself a pat on the back for the baby steps, they are important and they add up to make big changes!